sbroboticsteam/MROV-SOFTWARE/MATE-ROV-FLOAT/README.md

 ##Task Assignment
 ESP32 Programming Team
 - Connect the ESP32 to the SBRT WIFI
-- Detect the START signal send by the surface laptop (most likely a HTTP GET request) and start the automated process.
-Reply to the laptop with a 200 status code after successfully start the automated process.
+- Set up a GET /start_signal to receive the START signal from surface laptop (most likely a HTTP GET request) and start the automated process.
+  - Reply to the laptop with a 200 status code after successfully start the automated process.
 - Send HTTP POST request to the surface laptop containing a (time, depth) tuple and validate if the laptop has successfully receive the request or not by catching either a HTTP timeout (indicate failure) or a HTTP response with 200 status code (indicate success)
 - Program the servo(s) to sink and ascend the float at a proper time

 Surface Laptop Team
 - Set up a python server with the following route
 - GET /start
-  - Send a HTTP GET request to ESP32 to start the automated process
+  - Send a HTTP GET request to ESP32's /start_signal to start the automated process
 - POST /depth
   - Store the received (time, depth) data to an array and reply with a 200 status code
 - GET /display_graph